RobinJ1995/copy-fuse/README.md

    	./copyfuse.py user@email.com password /path/to/mount/point

+If you're on a shared machine where others can see the process list, you might not want to have them be able to see your username and password in teh process list.
+For this, specify a configuration file with the -c parameter.

+   	./copyfuse.py -c /etc/copyfuse.yaml

 to unmount your Copy account

 	fusermount -u /path/to/mount/point

+## Example configuration file

+	email:	user@email.com
+	pass:	password
+	mntdir:	/path/to/mount/point

 ## Troubleshooting

 - SyntaxError: invalid token on line 228